-AMD, Ryzen, and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD is a trademark of Advanced Micro Devices.
+Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, Core, Iris, Pentium, Thunderbolt, vPro, and XMM are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-Qualcomm is a trademark of Qualcomm Incorporated, registered in the United States and other countries, used with permission.
-The microSD Logo and microSD are trademarks of SD-3C LLC.
+NVIDIA and GeForce are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+TILE and the TILE design are trademarks of Tile, Inc. The microSD Logo and microSD are trademarks of SD-3C LLC.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast is a registered trademark of Wi-Fi Alliance.
+Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.